Mina-Zarif/graduation-project/README.md

 ## **Project Overview**
-This project is a [brief description of the app, e.g., "a mobile app for managing tasks efficiently"].
+This project is a tech community platform designed for students to easily share scientific content and discover internship opportunities.
 The UI has been implemented, and we are currently working on integrating the backend.

 ## **Current Status**